Melco Resorts & Entertainment Limited (MLCO) and the Battle of Fundamentals vs. Technicals

-Melco Resorts & Entertainment Limited (NASDAQ:MLCO) went up by 3.92% from its latest closing price compared to the recent 1-year high of $13.84.
-The company’s stock price has collected 15.11% of gains in the last five trading sessions.
+Melco Resorts & Entertainment Limited (NASDAQ:MLCO) went down by -3.96% from its latest closing price compared to the recent 1-year high of $14.15.
+The company’s stock price has collected -1.43% of loss in the last five trading sessions.
 Barron’s reported on 11/28/22 that Wynn, Casino Stocks Rise on Macau License Renewals.
 One Risk Down, One to Go.

 Is It Worth Investing in Melco Resorts & Entertainment Limited (NASDAQ :MLCO) Right Now?